We don’t support this browser anymore.

 Domestic and international demand in the key London area is likely to remain more robust than in other parts of the country, and the housing supply shortage doesn't look to be going away anytime soon.
 Cancellation rates have normalised and build cost inflation is now back at negligible levels, which is helping to support margins.

-While mortgage rates have dipped from peak levels, they remain elevated and continue to cause a relative lack of urgency among buyers.
-Until there's more certainty about the direction of travel, potential buyers will continue to be hesitant to sign the dotted line.
+There are some challenges to be aware of, though.
+While mortgage rates have dipped from peak levels, they remain elevated and continue to cause a relative lack of urgency among buyers, with levels of agreed sales still falling short of those seen last year.

 With its higher-end focus, Berkeley offers something different to the broader sector.
 That's resulted in a premium price-to-book valuation compared to peers, which is justified in our eyes.
 However, near-term challenges remain, one of the reasons Berkeley continues to trade below its long-term average.